NBISweden/workshop-reproducible-research/pages/containers/containers-6-packaging-the-case-study.md

 tutorials is that we have also included the rendering of the Supplementary Material HTML file into the Snakemake workflow as the rule `make_supplementary`.
-Running all of these steps will take some time to execute (around 20 minutes or so), in particular if you're on a slow internet connection, and result in a 3.75 GB image.
+Running all of these steps will take some time to execute (around 20 minutes or so), in particular if you're on a slow internet connection.

 Now take a look at `Dockerfile`.
 Everything should look quite familiar to you, since it's basically the same steps as in the image we constructed in the